Careers360 Logo

 5. Resins containing terpenes, resin acids and esters can be obtained from gymnosperms.
 Resins are used in waterproofing, sealing joints etc.

 Q6.
-Both gymnosperms and angiosperms bear seeds, then why are they classified separately?
+Both gymnosperms and angiosperms bear seeds, so why are they classified separately?

 Answer:

-Both gymnosperms and angiosperms come under the group spermatophyta or seed-bearing plants.
-However, angiosperms and gymnosperms are classified separately in spermatophyta because gymnosperms possess naked seeds i.e. their seeds are not enclosed in ovary whereas angiosperms possess seeds that are enclosed in the ovary.
+Both gymnosperms and angiosperms come under the group Spermatophyta or seed-bearing plants.
+However, angiosperms and gymnosperms are classified separately in spermatophyta because gymnosperms possess naked seeds i.e. their seeds are not enclosed in the ovary whereas angiosperms possess seeds that are enclosed in the ovary.

 Q7.
 What is heterospory?
 Briefly comment on its significance.
 Give two examples.